bhuvangu/jsondoc.online/README.md

 This is tool i required in my job, where we might need to share the json contract with other teams, but we havnt implemented it yet and want to keep it documented.

 Documenting a json in google doc looses the readability and intutiveness, jsondoc.online allow json structure to be playable and keep documentation to handy.
+JsonSchema not standard..
+In theory JSON Schema could serve this purpose, but in practice I am not sure it does.

 # Tech Stack